OscarAspelin95/sintax_rs/README.md

 ## Installation

 ### Pre-built Binaries
 Pre-built linux binaries are available from the [GitHub releases page](https://github.com/OscarAspelin95/sintax_rs/releases).

-Note that these binaries are **not optimized** for a specific CPU architecture.
+**NOTE** from sintax_rs version `v.0.0.2` the release binary is compiled with `x86-64-v3` and hence requires `x86-64` architecture to work.

 ### Building from Source (Recommended)
 For best performance, compile from source with CPU-specific optimizations.
 Clone the repository or download the source code, enter the sintax_rs directory, and run:<br>
-`RUSTFLAGS="-C target-cpu=native" cargo build --release`

-Alternatively, instead of `native`, use `x86-64-v3.`.
+`cargo build --release`.
+The config file `.cargo/config.toml` is pre-set to `target-cpu=native` and can be changed.

 The generated binary is available in `target/release/sintax_rs`.

 ## Database
-If using `sintax_rs` standalone, a database fasta with a certain header structure is required.
+If using `sintax_rs` standalone, a database fasta with a certain header structure is encouraged.
 The currently easiest way is to use the `database.py` script from the [amplipore](https://github.com/OscarAspelin95/amplipore/) repository to generate a `sintax_rs` friendly database.
 Or simply, use `amplipore` itself if the goal is to run a complete classification algorithm.

 ## Usage
 Run with:<br>